In This Article

 I realize that the CDC and these other agencies have to be conservative in their statements regarding cell phone risks, but much of the science that the CDC says scientists are currently “looking into” is actually already in!

 Now, it is only fair to say that there are many studies that have not demonstrated cellular harm from cell phone EMR/RF exposure.
 It is also fair to say that there are plenty of studies suggesting that there are potential health risks from long-term exposure, and precautionary measures regarding cell phone use may be warranted.

 It is also important to note that there are many studies suggesting harmful effects from EMRs on the body’s good microbes.
 In one study, microbial growth was slowed, and in another study, cell division was altered.
 (10,11)

 The following are a list of scientific abstracts on cell phone EMR risks that suggest a contrasting sense of urgency with regard to cell phone radiation health risks.
 For easy reading, skip to the CONCLUSIONS.

 - The Role of Selenium (an Antioxidant) as Protection against Radiation Exposure (8)

 This 2011 study published in the journal of Biological Trace Element Research found that selenium may protect cells from free radical damage when exposed to the damaging effects of cell phone radiation.

-Antioxidants such as the trace mineral selenium may be a protective strategy against the potential harmful effects of cell phone RF and EMR long term exposure.
+Antioxidants such as the trace mineral selenium may be a protective strategy against the potentially harmful effects of cell phone RF and EMR long-term exposure.
 (8)

 Measure Your Radiation Exposure: Do The Cell Phone Math